20x faster heat transfer than ceramic & stone

 Place Steel Stone on 2nd highest rack.
 You want it close to the top heating element, but have enough room to slide a pizza onto it.

 Pre-heat steel for 45 minutes.
-Heat on convection bake at max oven temperature (500°F/260°C for most ovens).
+Heat on convection bake or broil at max oven temperature (500°F/260°C for most ovens).
 Let Steel Stone warm up to that temperature for a full 45 minutes.

 Slide on your pizza.
 Using a pizza peel or edgeless baking pan, pick up your pizza and slide it onto your Steel Stone.
 (Lightly flour your peel so it slides easily).